Duration: 6 or 8 days

 The shortest of our three coastal hikes at a mere 35km (22 miles) long the Nootka Trail remains remote and wild.
 If done in good weather it is a fairly moderate hike (though technical through the forested sections); catch some bad weather though and it's a whole other story.
 Even in good weather on some parts of the trail we average about 1km per hour!
 If you want a true wilderness coastal hike on glorious beaches against the backdrop of verdant temperate rainforest but don't want to do the kilometres required by the West or North Coast trails then the Nootka Trail may be the one for you.

-This year we offer two options, a 6 day and an 8 day trip.
+We offer two options, a 6 day and an 8 day trip.
 The 6 day option will not include transport to and from the trailhead or two overnight stays in Gold River, one at the beginning and one at the end of the trip.
 Instead we will meet you in Gold River on the morning the hike begins and say goodbye at the end of the trail.
 This option may work well for those already in the area.
 If you're coming from further away though you may find the more relaxed pace of the 8 day trip more to your requirements.
+Also be aware that there is no public transport to Gold River and distances are bigger than you might imagine.
+If you plan to meet us at Gold River you should arrive the night before or ensure that you drive in early that morning as it takes at least 1 hour and 45 minutes to drive from Campbell River.

 Please bear in mind that this is a wilderness hike and the itinerary is only a suggestion and not set in stone.